Carrie Fisher: Actress, author and 'Princess'

 Fisher poses as Princess Leia for a "Star Wars" publicity still.

-From left, Amy Irving, Carrie Fisher and Teri Garr attend a Thanksgiving party in New York in 1977.
+Amy Irving, Fisher and Teri Garr attend a Thanksgiving party in New York in 1977.

 Princess Leia is held captive by Jabba the Hutt in 1983's "Return of the Jedi."